arieldeveloper/Vision-app/README.md

 # Vision-app

 Vision was initially built for the visually impaired.
-It uses CoreML and machine learning algorithms to make a prediction of what it sees.
+It uses CoreML and machine learning algorithms to make a prediction of what it sees, based on 1000 different categories.

 ## Instructions
 Point your camera to the object and take a clear picture of the object by tapping the screen once.
 Make sure to use the flash feature if it is dark.
 The app will read back what what it sees.